SaarthakMaini/SaarthakMaini/README.md

 # Hi there!! 👋
 My name is **Saarthak Maini**.
-I am an `open source enthusiast` and have a love for `coding`!
+I am an `open source contributer` and have a love for `coding`!
 I document my work on different social platforms to review and get feedback on my progress!!
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=SaarthakMaini" alt="SaarthakMaini" /> </p>